 What is the Entry/Exit System?

-If you are travelling to a country in the Schengen area using a UK passport, you will be required to register your biometric details, such as fingerprints or a photo, when you arrive.
+If you are travelling to a country in the Schengen area for a short stay using a UK passport, you will be required to register your biometric details, such as fingerprints and/or a photo, when you arrive.
 EES registration will replace the current system of manually stamping passports when visitors arrive in the EU.

 What is happening?